ClementPla/NNTools/README.md

 ```

-## Composition Logic for preprocessing on the fly
+## Composition logic for preprocessing on the fly

 ```python
 import albumentations as A